JosefBertolini/JosefBertolini/README.md

   * [Steam](https://steamcommunity.com/profiles/76561198357318950/ "My Steam Profile")

 ### Current Projects:
-  * Wewriting a game project to create a cleaner project to begine developement again
+  * Rewriting a game project to create a cleaner project to begin developement again
   * Recreating old C++ Homework in Rust

 ### Currently Learning:
   * How to Crack a Coding Interview
-  * Making Responsive Webpages
+  * C#
-  * Universal Windows Platform
+  * More Advanced Unity Features

 ### Potential Future Projects:
   * A Chip-8 Emulator